gusdleon/umbrajs-three/readme.md

 - Why I'm I getting the error `Error: Mismatched anonymous define() module: function (exports, THREE)`?
     - RequireJS fails to load the module.
 You need to use the `umbrajs-three.amd.js` bundle instead.

+- Why am I getting a lot of 403 HTTP errors in the console even though everything seems to work?
+  - Umbra downloads content via signed URLs that get cached, and once the cache goes stale the server will ask the client to resolve new URLs.
+This causes the errors you are seeing.
+The errors should disappear after you reload the page.

 - Which three.js version should I use?
     - This library has been tested with r105

 - How do I integrate it with my custom engine?
     - Please see `src/threesupport.js` for an example integration.
-It's still a bit more complex than we'd like.

-## Rebuilding the lib
+## Rebuilding the library

 Install the dependencies and build the modules using Rollup: